 Summary: International human resources strategy needs to take into account both global and local elements of training and development.

+Tip 5.
 Choose the Right Organizational Structure

 The way in which you set up your global enterprise will have a significant impact on how you manage your human capital.
 Consider, for example:

-Summary: Your international human resource management needs to consider how chosen business models and organizational structures will impact on your workforce.
+Summary: Your international human resource management needs to consider how chosen business models and organizational structures will impact your workforce.

 For any company expanding into other countries, it is essential to have a strategy in place for the expansion.
 This applies equally to international human resource management, as it does to other aspects of the expansion.
 By focusing on recruitment, global mobility, compensation, training, and organizational structure, you will be in the best position to exploit the benefits of global expansion.

 New Horizons Global Partners provides expert human resources, payroll, recruitment, and compliance support for enterprises making the move into a new territory.
 Employing expert partners to support your move is the best way of making your international expansion a success.